- A quick round up on detail sanders available

 3. Check what’s included.

-While the application is somewhat limited, some quality-of-life features are made all the more prominent.
+While the application is somewhat limited, some quality-of-life attributes are made all the more prominent.

 Dust collection and spare sanding sheets are always good to have ready.